 The number one method of targeting tuna is trolling skirts behind the boat waiting for a decent hookup.
-Usually travelling speeds of 5-10 knots and using downriggers as a way of controlling the depth that you keep your skirts at.
+Usually traveling speeds of 5-10 knots and using downriggers as a way of controlling the depth that you keep your skirts at.
 When targeting the big barrels of Tuna you will be using expensive shiny game rods and reels with a heavy line.
-If you are after some fun and want to chase some smaller school sized schoolies tuna then you can do so with a 10-20 kilo rod a 600 size reel spooled with braid between 20-40 kilo.
-This is an amazingly fun way to catch Tuna and you can mix up your tackle by opting for hardbody lures such as Rapala X-Raps, large vibes and large soft plastics.
+If you are after some fun and want to chase some smaller school sized schoolies tuna then you can do so with a 10-20 kilo rod a 8000 size reel spooled with braid between 20-40 kilo.
+This is an amazingly fun way to catch Tuna and you can mix up your tackle by opting for hardbody lures such as Rapala X-Raps, large vibes, and large soft plastics.

 Portland Fishing Charters

-Targeting Tuna is a very specialised recreational activity that requires expertise, a specific boat and fishing tackle and an understanding of the conditions.
+Targeting Tuna is a very specialized recreational activity that requires expertise, a specific boat and fishing tackle, and an understanding of the conditions.
 For many, the best way to experience this is by going out on a fishing charter.
 Known charters who operate in this area include.

 - Salty dog fishing